imevul/advent-of-code-2022/README.md

 ## Running
 The solution for all days can be run from the command line, ex:

-	php day1.php
+	php index.php [all]

-Sometimes, the code needs to be modified slightly for part 1 vs part 2.
-If so, it's usually a very obvious change in the initialization part of the code.
+This will run the solutions (both parts) for either the latest day, or all days if the `all` flag is specified.